koolquark/nkmedia/doc/janus.md

 }
 ```

-## **proxy**
+## **bridge**

-Allows you to create a _proxy_ session, a media session where all traffic goes through the server, allowing media updates and recording.
+Allows you to connect a pair of sessions throgh the server, managing medias, bandwidth and recording.

-You must first get the _offer_ from the _caller_.
-You must create a session for it with type `proxy` and your _offer_ (this session will be the _master_).
-You must then start a second session for the callee, again with type `proxy` but without any offer, and with the field `master_id` pointing to the first session.
-This second session will become the _slave_.
+Because of the way Janus works, you must first creata a session with type _proxy_ with the _offer_ from the _caller_.
+You must then start a second session for the callee, now with type `bridge`, without any offer, but including the field `peer_id` pointing to the first session.

-You must get the offer for the second session (calling [get_offer](api.md#get_offer)), and send it to the _callee_.
+You must then get the offer for the second session (calling [get_offer](api.md#get_offer)), and send it to the _callee_.
 When you have the callee answer (or hangup) you must send it to the slave session (calling [set_answer](api.md#set_answer)).
-The master session will then generate the answer for the caller.
-You can now either wait for the answer event for the _master_ session or call [get_answer](api.md#get_answer) on it.
+The first session (type _proxy_) will then generate the answer for the caller, and will chnage itself to type _bridge_ also.
+You can now either wait for the answer event for the first session or call [get_answer](api.md#get_answer) on it.

-If any of the session stops, the other will also be destroyed automatically.

 The available [media updates](#media-update) can also be included in the creation request.

+It is recommended to use the field `master_id` in the second (bridge) session, so that it becomes a _slave_ of the first, _master_ session.
+This way, if either sessions stops, the other will also stop automatically.

 Samples TBD

 ### SIP

+The proxy-bridge combo is also capable of connect SIP and WebRTC sessions together.

 You can make a SIP-to-WebRTC gateway using an offer with a _SIP-type_ SDP, and using `sdp_type: "rtp"` in it.
 The generated _master_ answer will also be SIP-like, ready to be sent to the calling SIP device.